marcosandremsfilho/Faculdade/Prog_C/Estrutura_de_dados/Codigo_Lista_Fila_Aviao/README.md

 #### > The current code was made for the subject Data Structure, attended in the Federal University of Itajubá - UNIFEI.

-#### > The current code refers to a List.
+#### > The current code refers to a List like "line".
 The example used to made the code is a queue of planes, where the first element (in case is the plane) is the first to get off the queue, that can be perceived using the function "4" and after that using the function "2" and using again the function "4", when the user do that will be possible to note that the first plane was the first being withdrawn of the queue.